rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    retrieves battery information from mobile phones.

 0. For security, <strong>register</strong> your
-   <strong>network credentials</strong>
+   <strong>credentials</strong>
    on the same website that sends you the
    <strong>Black Box</strong>
-   you'll be using to manage the "things" that call out to you.
+   you'll be using to manage your "things" --
+   <strong>sensors</strong> that listen and
+   <strong>actuators</strong> that do things.

+0. That website also automatically keeps software in your Box up to date.

 0. Several <strong>antennas</strong> in the Black Box talk to devices that communicate using a variety of technologies